 On the other side, the uncanniness and even computational deceptiveness of screenshots come into play when the other ways of interfacial relations become present.
-Recent problem regarding screenshots concerns the screenshots of the CoronaPass QR code.
+A recent problem regarding screenshots concerns the screenshots of the CoronaPass QR code.
 As the QR codes provide interaction through the scanning of visual data, the difference between the authentic QR code emanating from the app and a screenshot of it becomes invisible with a successful reading of the code by the scanner.
 Screenshot in that sense can facilitate, not the lack of interaction, but the unwanted, forbidden, or illegal interaction, through their mimicking of ‘screen authenticity’.

 AUTHENTICITY AND DATA EXTRACTIVISM

-The authenticity of screenshots is, in general, hard to pinpoint, given that the metadata they provide is more or less only concerns the date, time, and device of taking the image, and contains no information of the operative contents of the screen.
+The authenticity of screenshots is, in general, hard to pinpoint, given that the metadata they provide more or less only concerns the date, time, and device of taking the image, and contains no information on the operative contents of the screen.
 In that sense, they can easily be falsely fabricated and there are only a few ways to forensically determine if they are ‘real’ or not.
 Moreover, another layer of the authenticity of digital images arises in the context of the screenshot.
 The recent debate on screenshotting minted digital artworks invokes the Benjaminian discussion on the aura of digital artworks.
 The NFT as a digital certificate of ownership, devalues the imagistic properties of the digital artworks that can be easily replicated with the help of a few keys on your device.
 It displaces the ‘authenticity’ of the work on the place on the blockchain, rather than trying to preserve its possessional exclusivity like the streaming platforms, by disabling the image to be screen-replicated through the code.
 Moreover, the authenticity is also located in the proof of monetary value and ownership, rather than in the material and aesthetic properties of the image.
-As the function of screenshot allows for immense reproduction and appropriation, the purpose of the NFT also might be read as a response to it that seeks to preserve the intended value of the artwork.
+As the function of the screenshot allows for immense reproduction and appropriation, the purpose of the NFT also might be read as a response to it, seeking to preserve the intended value of the artwork.